1994 - Honor Among Thugz + Exodus

 10. R U Still Down (Raise 'Em Up) (Rough Mix) / Tony Pizarro

-• 1994/03-04 (~).
+• 1994/03-04.
+Appears in Exodus tracklist as "Raise 'Em Up Remix".
 Released in R U Still Down (1997).
-Appearing in Exodus tracklist as "Raise 'Em Up Remix", this version has a new beat and a new 2Pac verse at the end instead of the first one of the Shock G original version.
-It is exactly similar to the released version, that's why it is hard to find this demo leaked in the early Makaveli bootlegs.
-It has been said that this version could have been made to replace the Shock G version at a time 2Pac wasn't agree with him about the mix of the song or album (maybe when 2Pac scrapped "Fuck The World" from his tracklist - but was that song really recorded yet ? and over a Shock G beat ? -, when the album changed its title from R U Still Down to Me Against The World to Stay True ?).
-Or more likely, it was produced for a B-side of an eponymous single.
-The song clearly sounds like "High Til I Die" (recorded the 19th of March).
+This version has a totally new beat and a new 2Pac verse at the end instead of the first one of the Shock G original version (cf. R U Still Down '94 Interscope Project).
+It is exactly similar to the released version, that's why it is hard to find the demo (leaked in Makaveli 6 Bootleg, 1998).
+It has been said that this version could have been made to replace the Shock G version at a time 2Pac wasn't agree with him upon the mix of the song or album (when 2Pac scrapped "Fuck The World" from his tracklist).
+More probably, this version was produced for a B-side of an eponymous planned single circa March.
+The song sounds like "High Til I Die Solo" (recorded the 19th of March, maybe to replace "Nothing To Lose").

 • Samples :